sukanta1991/learning/README.md

 # learning
-This are the materials i learnt from different sources
+This are the programs and tips i learnt